Sprink

 Background

 Local Union 669 is a pipe fitters union with 13,00 members.
-Admin in the office were using an AS400 from the 1980s to manage the members causing data errors, duplicative work, and user & member frustration.
+Admin in the office were using an AS400 from the 1980s to manage the members.
 We conducted a discovery process to uncover crucial user needs and lay the groundwork for the Sprink MVP.

 Role